synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 The same comment about the advantage of tuples made up above applies here.

-**SIDE NOTE** – you will see tuples used instead of byte-lists in many of our example scripts because we have had tuples longer – SNAPpy did not support any sort of lists until version 2.6.
+**SIDE NOTE** – you will see tuples used instead of byte-lists in *many* of our example scripts because we have had tuples longer – SNAPpy did not support **any sort** of lists until version 2.6.

 In many cases, tuples and byte-lists can be used interchangeably.

 Tuples have the advantage of being able to hold more than “just bytes”.
-SNAPpy byte-lists have the advantage of being more compact.
+SNAPpy byte-lists have the advantage of being **more compact**.
 They are just as small as character strings (and in fact, share the same RAM inside of the SNAP Node).

 **NOTE** – this marks the end of the SNAPpy script walk-throughs.
 In the next section we will be discussing source code that runs on the E20 Gateway.

 ### Source Code Walk-through (Python file [app_server.py](web_app/app_server.py))
-Reminder – the following code runs on the E20 Gateway (not on the SNAP Nodes, not in the web browsers).
+**Reminder** – the following code runs on the E20 Gateway (not on the SNAP Nodes, not in the web browsers).

 The following code walk-through intersperses commentary with source code.